Sparsity of postcritically finite maps of $\mathbb{P}^k$ and beyond: A complex analytic approach

 From the arithmetic viewpoint, we are mainly interested in the notion of canonical height of a subvariety.
 Such height is a function meant to measure the arithmetic dynamical complexity of the orbit of the subvariety.
-Studying such objects in family, we are particularly interested in two cases: the universal family where $\mathscr{M}_d^k$ is the moduli space of degree $d$ and also the universal family where $ \mathscr{P}_d^k$ is the moduli space of regular polynomial endomorphisms of the affine space $\mathbb{A}^k$, see \S~ \ref{sec:moduli-space} for more details.
-In both cases, the family of subvarieties we consider is the critical set.
+Studying such objects in family, we are particularly interested in two cases: \begin{itemize} \item the moduli space $\mathscr{M}_d^k$ of degree $d$ endomorphisms of the projective space $\mathbb{P}^k$, \item the moduli space $\mathscr{P}_d^k$ of degree $d$ regular endomorphisms of the affine space $\mathbb{A}^k$. \end{itemize} In both cases, we study a family which is finite to one over a Zariski open subset of the moduli space, and the family of subvarieties we consider is the critical set, see \S~ \ref{sec:moduli-space} for more details.
 More precisely, we \begin{itemize} \item show that this height is in fact a moduli height on a Zariski open set $U$ of $\mathscr{M}_d^k$. \item use that height to show that postcritically finite maps -- PCF maps for short -- (see below) are not Zariski dense in $\mathscr{M}_d^k$ nor in $\mathscr{P}_d^2$. \item prove a uniform bound on the number of preperiodic critical points for regular polynomial endomorphisms whose conjugacy lies in a Zariski open set of $\mathscr{P}_d^2$. \end{itemize} The complex analytic viewpoint is essential in that process to \begin{itemize} \item show that the support of the bifurcation measure (see below) has non-empty interior in both $\mathscr{M}_d^k$ and $\mathscr{P}_d^2.$ \item prove that the correspondence between an endomorphism in $\mathscr{M}_d^k$ (or $\mathscr{P}_d^2$) and the collection of the multipliers of its periodic points is finite-to-one outside a Zariski closed set. \end{itemize}